Hidden Gems: The 10 Best Grand Cayman Beaches

 Okay, so it’s not technically one of the Grand Cayman beaches, but you can’t talk about amazing places to swim and not mention Stingray City Sandbar.
 Imagine standing in waist-deep, crystal-clear water over soft, powdery white sand while dozens of gentle southern stingrays glide gracefully around you.

-It’s one of the best Cayman experiences, one that you’ll never forget — calm, shallow, and completely safe when guided properly.
+It’s one of the best Cayman experiences, one that you’ll never forget — calm, shallow, and completely safe when correctly guided.
 The stingrays here are wild but friendly, and meeting them up close is pure magic.

 You can only get here by boat, and the best way to do it is with a Crazy Crab private boat charter.
-With two guides on board, we’ll help you feed and hold the stingrays safely, share their fascinating history, and make sure your encounter is respectful and unforgettable.
+With two guides on board, we’ll help you feed and handle the stingrays safely, share their fascinating history, and ensure your encounter is respectful and unforgettable.

 One Day by Land, One Day by Sea